Adjunct Assistant Professor of Art, Art History & Visual Studies

 MCHUGH, Julia.
 “For New Gods, Kings, and Markets: Luxury in the Age of Global Encounters.”
 Golden Kingdoms: Luxury Arts in the Ancient Americas, edited by Joanne Pillsbury et al., Getty Publications, 2017, pp. 123–29.

-MCHUGH, Julia. “‘T’ is for Cumbi Tapestries: Peruvian Textiles in the Spanish Colonial Home.”
-Dressing the New World: The Trade and the Culture of Clothing in the New Spanish Colonies, 1600 1800, University of Copenhagen, 2017.
+MCHUGH, Julia.
+‘T’ is for Cumbi Tapestries: Peruvian Textiles in the Spanish Colonial Home.
+University of Copenhagen, 2017.

 Fellowships, Supported Research, & Other Grants